Enrollment in virtual schools is exploding. Will students stay long term?

 D.C.
 Public Schools — the city’s traditional public school system that has an enrollment of nearly 50,000 students— has 445 students with medical exemptions in its virtual academy this year.
 School leaders say they are still determining how its virtual program will operate next academic year.

-Douglas N. Harris — who chairs the economics department at Tulane University and is the director of the Education Research Alliance for New Orleans — said virtual schools will need to improve if they want to remain a growing and viable part of public education options.
+Douglas N. Harris — who chairs the economics department at Tulane University and directs the National Center for Research on Education Access and Choice — said virtual schools will need to improve if they want to remain a growing and viable part of public education options.

 At Friendship Online Academy, students across all demographics performed better than city averages on a national English standardized exam before the pandemic, but performed below average in math, according to city data.
 A spring 2021 study from EmpowerK12, a local education data firm, found that Friendship Online students from low-income households considered at-risk for academic failure outpaced citywide growth on English and Math progress tests during the pandemic.